pylayers/pylayers/doc/index.rst

 PyLayers : Python mobile Localization Electromagnetics Radio Simulator
 =======================================================================

-Pylayers is a mobile radio propagation simulator.
+Pylayers is a mobile radio propagation simulator and aims to become over time a versatile PHY layer simulator.

-Its purpose is to help designing localization and tracking solutions for advanced communications systems.
-Hopefully, also useful for higher education on topics related to wireless communications.
+Its initial purpose is to help designing localization and tracking solutions for advanced communications systems.

+Hopefully, it will be also useful for illustrating various topics on wireless communications and localization for higher education.

 ..
 Example